 The Virtual Machines.
 Idle VMs report shows a list of idle VMs in terms of CPU, memory, disk and network utilization.

-In this example, the report on CPU and memory performance has been run to identify VMs that can be considered as candidates for powering off or decommissioning.
-The report also allows you to identify VMs that stayed idle longer than the half of the reporting period.
+You need to report on virtual machines CPU and memory performance for this week to identify VMs that can be considered as candidates for powering off or decommissioning.
+Identify VMs that stayed idle longer than the half of the reporting period.